Want to join our programs?

 YOUNG SOUTHERN STUDENT WRITERS

 For eighteen years, the annual Young Southern Student Writers contest has nurtured reading and writing skills in our student community.
 Students in grades K-12, in public and private schools, enter original works in prose and poetry to be judged by the English Department of the University of Tennessee at Chattanooga.
 Each year, the reviewers see between 4,000-5,000 submissions that are often hilarious, poignant, and witty, but always remarkable.
-The contest culminates in a festive awards ceremony on April 11th, which floods the Tivoli Theatre with hundreds of young writers and their families.
+The contest this year will culminate in a festive awards ceremony on April 14th at the Baylor Chapel for hundreds of young writers and their families.

 TURN THE PAGE LITERACY INITIATIVE

 We're bringing the the impact of literature to arts-deprived populations such as incarcerated men and women.
 These reading groups allow the participants to escape the monotony and sensory desert of imprisonment.
 As the only educational program offered, the discussion groups also prepare them for reentering the outside.
-The reading groups are stewarded by So Lit and coordinated by Victoria Bryan, a professor at Cleveland State, and her colleagues Desdia Dill and Sarah Rodgers.
+The reading groups are stewarded by So Lit and coordinated by Dr. Victoria Bryan, a professor at Cleveland State, and her colleagues Andréana Lofton, Kris Whorton and Haven Wright.